mdiepart/ptscd/doc/main.md

  * channels
  * contacts
  * groups
- * users

-If any of those filenames is 0 lenght, this means that the codeplug does not contain any such entries.
+If any of those filenames is 0 length, this means that the codeplug does not contain any such entries.
 This also means that the radio will not be able to write to any of those files.
 So if the codeplug simply contains no such data but that the radio must be able to create such entries, the codeplug should contain an empty file and its name should be present in the list.

 ##### Part 2